Usable Apps Contributors

-Jeremy Ashley, vice president of the Oracle Applications User Experience group, comes from an industrial design background and says he cares deeply about producing a product with a complete, useful user experience.
+Jeremy Ashley, Group Vice President of the Oracle Applications User Experience team, comes from an industrial design background and says he cares deeply about producing a product with a complete, useful user experience.

 He has built a large, multidisciplinary organization, bringing together the former user experience teams from Oracle, PeopleSoft, JD Edwards, Siebel, and Agile to meet the challenges of defining and delivering the user experiences of the next generation of enterprise applications.

 He previously worked for Taligent and Apple Computer, and formerly supported Oracle’s business intelligence, data warehousing, and Corporate Performance Management or CPM applications.

 Jeremy is a member of the Design Management Institute, he is a regular contributor to the Computer-Human Interaction (CHI) and Usability Professionals' Association (UPA) conferences, and he publishes regularly on issues relating to design management.
 He has advanced degrees in Industrial Design and Computer-Related Design from the Glasgow School of Art and the Royal College of Art in London.

 Misha Vaughan, Director of Communications and Outreach for Oracle Applications User Experience, spearheads outreach to customers, thought-leaders in the Oracle sales organization, as well as to Oracle key influencers and bloggers.
 Her design approach is to start with customers and their needs, create an elegant solution, and refine that into a realistic, buildable product or service.